 It is also good practice to join the disclosure and barring service update service which allows applicants to keep their DBS certificates up to date and allows employers to check the DBS certificate.
-To register for the update service it costs £13 per year.
+DBS Update Service - GOV.UK

 The registered provider must tell staff that they are expected to disclose any convictions, cautions, court orders, reprimands and warnings that may affect their suitability to work with children (whether received before or during their employment at the setting).
 The registered provider also has a duty to make a referral to the Disclosure and Barring Service where a member of staff is dismissed (or would have been, had the person not left the setting first) because they have harmed a child or put a child at risk of harm.